-- maintain the safety and efficiency of all affected transport modes for the project workforce and other transport system users - minimise and mitigate impacts on the condition of transport infrastructure - ensure any required works are compatible with existing infrastructure and future transport corridors.
+- maintain the safety and efficiency of all affected transport modes for the project workforce and other transport system users - · minimise and mitigate impacts on the condition of transport infrastructure - ensure any required works are compatible with existing infrastructure and future transport corridors.

 - 8.9.1 The EIS should include a clear summary of the total transport task for the project, including workforce, inputs and outputs, during the construction and operational phases.
 Proponents should make appropriate modal choices to ensure transport efficiency and minimise impacts on the community. - 8.9.2 Present the transport assessment in separate sections for each project affected mode (road, rail, air and sea) as appropriate for each phase of the project.
-Provide sufficient information to allow an independent assessment of how existing transport infrastructure will be affected by project transport at the local and regional level (e.g. local roads and state-controlled roads). - 8.9.3 Include details of the adopted assessment methodology: - for impacts on roads: the road impact assessment report in accordance with the Guidelines for Assessment of Road Impacts of Development - for impacts on rail level crossings: the Australian Level Crossing Assessment Model - for impacts on maritime operations: the Maritime Safety Queensland Guidelines for major development proposals.

-8.9.4 Discuss and recommend how identified impacts will be mitigated so as to meet the above objectives for each transport mode.
+Provide sufficient information to allow an independent assessment of how existing transport infrastructure will be affected by project transport at the local and regional level (e.g. local roads and state-controlled roads). - 8.9.3 Include details of the adopted assessment methodology: - for impacts on roads: the road impact assessment report in accordance with the Guidelines for Assessment of Road Impacts of Development - · for impacts on rail level crossings: the Australian Level Crossing Assessment Model - for impacts on maritime operations: the Maritime Safety Queensland Guidelines for major development proposals - when assessing impacts on local roads (roads under the control of the local government) the pavement impact assessment report for local roads is to be undertaken in accord with the guidelines of the Pavement Impact Assessment Model adopted by Gladstone Regional Council. - 8.9.4 Discuss and recommend how identified impacts will be mitigated so as to meet the above objectives for each transport mode.
 Mitigation strategies may include works, contributions or management plans and are to be prepared in close consultation with relevant transport authorities (including local government).
 Strategies should consider those transport authorities' works program and forward planning, and be in accordance with the relevant methodologies, guidelines and design manuals.